 '''

-device(config-overlay-gw-gate1) # type layer2-extension
+device(config-overlay-gw-gate1)# type layer2-extension

 '''

-3. Use the loopback interface command in overlay-gateway configuration mode to configure the IP interface for the overlay gateway.
+3. Use the ip interface command in overlay-gateway configuration mode to configure the IP interface for the overlay gateway.

-You must use a loopback interface, rather than an explicit IPv4 address, as the source address.
+You must configure the source interface, rather than an explicit IPv4 address, as the source address.